German economy plunges by record 9.7% | DW | 25.08.2020

 The German economy, Europe's largest, contracted by a record 9.7% in the second quarter as consumer spending, company investments and exports saw a steep decline due to the coronavirus pandemic.

-The economic slump was much stronger than during the financial crisis which saw a 4.7% decline in the first quarter in 2009, and it represented the sharpest decline since Germany began to record quarterly GDP calculations in 1970, the office said.
+The economic slump was much stronger than during the 2007-08 financial crisis which saw a 4.7% decline in the first quarter of 2009, and it represented the sharpest decline since Germany began to record quarterly GDP calculations in 1970, the office said.

 Read more: Zombie firms: Will a wave of insolvencies hit Germany?

-Consumer spending shrank by 10.9% on the quarter, capital investments by 19.6% and exports by 20.3%, according to official data.
-Construction activity, normally a consistent growth driver for the German economy, fell by 4.2% on the quarter.
+Consumer spending shrank by 10.9% in the quarter, capital investments by 19.6% and exports by 20.3%, according to official data.
+Construction activity, normally a consistent growth driver for the German economy, fell by 4.2%.

 Meanwhile, stimulus measures designed to support consumers and businesses through the worst of the crisis resulted in the state spending €51.6 billion ($61 billion) more than it took in during the first half of 2020, Destatis said.